Knock Off (film): Box office

+Critical response

-Knock Off holds a 10% approval rating on Rotten Tomatoes based on 41 reviews.
+Knock Off holds a 9% approval rating on Rotten Tomatoes based on 43 reviews.
 The site's consensus states: "Muddled plot; stiff acting."
 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

 Joe Leydon of Variety called it "an exuberantly cheesy action opus" that is made worth watching by Tsui Hark's directing despite its confusing and formulaic plot.
 Paul Tatara of CNN wrote that it is "the most incomprehensible mess I've ever had to sit through", and Jeff Vice of the Deseret News called it "incompetent in almost every aspect of filmmaking".
 Kevin Thomas of the Los Angeles Times, however, called it Van Damme's best film to date and said it has crossover appeal due to its humor.

+In a retrospective review for Mubi, Jonah Jeng writes "Featuring dense, frenetic plotting and an even denser, more frenetic visual style, the film taps the widespread feeling of instability, of accelerating toward uncertain futures.
+The zany and convoluted nature of the narrative is matched on a scene-to-scene, often moment-to-moment basis via convulsive bursts of broad comedy.....
+Action scenes sometimes feel like borderline avant-garde catalogs of film techniques, oscillating wildly between slow motion, undercranking, superimposition, freeze frames, discontinuous shocks of color, and delirious flights of special effects spectacle."

+As of 2026, Knock Off is Hark's second and last American film; he returned to Hong Kong after Knock Off, feeling unsatisfied with his work in the United States.